Familias Unidas

 Summary: (To include basic study design, measures, results, and notable limitations)

 The purpose of the study was to examine the effects of Familias Unidas, relative to Community Practice, in reducing past 90-day substance use, alcohol and marijuana dependence, and having sex while under the influence of alcohol or drugs.
 Participants were randomly assigned to Familias Unidas or Community Practice.
-Measures utilized include the Hispanic Stress Inventory, the Social Provisions Scale and the Diagnostic Interview Schedule for Children (DISC).
+Measures utilized include the Hispanic Stress Inventory, the Social Provisions Scale, the Diagnostic Interview Schedule for Children (DISC), and adolescents were asked whether they had drunk alcohol, or used an illicit substance in the 90 days prior to assessment.
 Results indicate that Familias Unidas was efficacious in reducing past 90-day substance use, illicit drug use, and in reducing the proportion of youth with an alcohol dependence diagnosis, relative to Community Practice.
-Results also showed a reduction in the proportion of youth who reported having sex while under the influence of alcohol or drugs.
+Results also indicate a reduction in the proportion of youth who reported having sex while under the influence of alcohol or drugs.
 No differences between conditions were observed in past 90-day alcohol use or marijuana dependence.
 Intervention effects on illicit drug use and alcohol dependence varied by environmental context.
 For example, Familias Unidas was most efficacious for adolescents with parents exhibiting high stress and lower levels of social support.
-Limitations include present sample was not representative of the U.S. Hispanic population; no data were collected on binge drinking; did not collect in depth data on those families who decided not to participate; the exact role of physical, emotional, and sexual abuse cannot be determined; and an attention-control condition was not used.
+Limitations include that the sample was not representative of the U.S. Hispanic population; no data were collected on binge drinking; did not collect in depth data on those families who decided not to participate; the exact role of physical, emotional, and sexual abuse cannot be determined; and an attention-control condition was not used.

 Prado, G., Pantin, H., Huang, S., Cordova, D., Tapia, M. I., Velazquez, M.-R., Calfee, M., Malcolm, S., Arzon, M., Villamar, J., Jimenez, G. L., Cano, N., Brown, H., & Estrada, Y (2012).
 Effects of a family intervention in reducing HIV risk behaviors among high-risk Hispanic adolescents: A randomized controlled trial.
 Archives of Pediatrics & Adolescent Medicine, 166(2), 127–133. https://doi.org/10.1001/archpediatrics.2011.189